Washington fires coach Jimmy Lake after less than 2 seasons

 Washington entered this season with high expectations and was ranked No. 20 in the preseason poll.
 But the Huskies were beaten at home by FCS powerhouse Montana 13-7 to open the season and suffered a 31-10 beating at Michigan in Week 2.

 The final straw was Washington’s 26-16 loss to No. 5 Oregon on Nov.
-6 night where Lake had a sideline incident with one of his players.
+6, when Lake had a sideline incident with one of his players.
 Lake swatted his right arm toward Ruperake Fuavai during a brief skirmish on the Washington sideline and then shoved his player as he walked away.
 Fuavai appeared to be exchanging words with Oregon’s Jaylon Redd.

 The sideline moment led to his suspension, but it was also another misstep on a growing list that included Lake starting a rivalry week by taking a shot at the academics of Oregon while talking about recruiting.